v/v.github.io/_posts/2013-12-04-succeeding-in-rutgers-cs.markdown

 ### Introduction

-I'm a fifth year masters student in the Rutgers CS department, and I've interacted with students in introductory CS courses for over 3 years.
-I was a peer mentor for CS111 for 3 years (Fall 2011 to Spring 2013), and I've helped students with their assignments, and explained concepts to them a countless number of times.
+I'm a recent graduate of the BS-MS program in Rutgers CS.
+I was a peer mentor for CS111 for 3 years, and I've helped students with assignments, and explained concepts to them a countless number of times.

 I have met a wide range of students in the CS department that have succeeded and failed for various reasons.
 This blog post tries to explain these patterns for success and failure that I have noticed.